mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `chainstate_get_mainchain_blocks`

-Returns a hex-encoded serialized blocks from the mainchain starting from a given block height.
+Returns hex-encoded serialized blocks from the mainchain starting from a given block height.

+The number of returned blocks can be capped using the `max_count` parameter.

 Parameters: